MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 #### Task 3: Create and configure a network security group

-In this task, you will create and configure a network security group (NSG) that will be used to restrict outbound access from subnets of the virtual network that will host the deployment.
+In this task, you create and configure a network security group (NSG) that used to restrict outbound access from subnets of the virtual network that hosts the deployment.
 You can accomplish this by blocking connectivity the internet but explicitly allowing connections to the following services:

 - SUSE or Red Hat update infrastructure endpoints
 - Azure Storage